 Installation of inductive loop detectors conforms to the following guidelines:

 1. Under normal conditions a diamond shaped loop, which is approximately 6’ x 6’ in the direction of travel, is utilized to cover the area of detection.
 The largest loop is 6’ x 18’.

 3. The designer should first try to use a series of four short loops.
-Where the area of detection cannot be covered with a four-loop layout, additional loop(s) should then be considered as shown in Figures 12-A, Figure 12-B, Figure 12-C and Figure 12-D.
+Where the area of detection cannot be covered with a four-loop layout, additional loop(s) should then be considered as shown in Figures 12-A.

 4. The longitudinal spacing between two loops shall be in the range of 5 feet to 16 feet.
 The spacing shall decrease gradually as a vehicle approaching the intersection reduces its speed.